lutgaru/Babilo/README.md

 ## 🚀 Architecture & Data Flow

 Babilo eliminates friction by removing intermediate models (like Whisper) and going straight from **Voice Input -> Multimodal LLM -> Voice Output**.

 1. **Audio Capture:** Handled via Rust streams.
 2. **Processing:** Vulkan-accelerated inference via Gemma 4.
 3. **Privacy:** Zero data leaves your machine.
 100% Offline.

-## 💼 Supporting the Project

-Babilo will **always remain fully open source** under the GPLv3 license.
-Our core belief is that privacy and local-first software should be accessible to everyone.

-However, maintaining and improving a high-quality application takes significant time and resources.
-To make the project sustainable, we are developing a **commercial version** distributed through Steam.

-### What to expect from the Steam version:
-- **Plug & Play experience** — One-click installer
-- Automatic model downloading and management
-- Pre-optimized builds for different GPUs
-- Seamless updates
-- Additional voice packs and quality-of-life features
-- Direct support from the developer

-This paid version is aimed at users who want convenience and prefer not to compile the project themselves.

-**The source code will always stay free.** You can build Babilo from source at any time if you prefer the fully DIY approach.

 ---

-**Early Access planned for September 2026.**

-We appreciate every form of support — whether by starring the repo, contributing code, or purchasing the Steam version to help sustain development.

 ## ⚖️ License